-Gary Comer grew up in an old brick house on the corner of 69th and Kimbark Streets in the Grand Crossing neighborhood on Chicago’s South Side.
+Gary Comer grew up in an old brick house on the corner of 69th and Kimbark Streets in the Grand Crossing neighborhood on Chicago's South Side.
 He attended Paul Revere Elementary School and Hyde Park High School.
 Imbued with a strong love of Lake Michigan from an early age, Mr. Comer became a world-class competitive sailor, winning the North American Star Class championships and a bronze medal in the Pan American Games in 1959.
 Mr. Comer worked as a copywriter for Young & Rubicam Advertising.
 In 1962, he was voted “Copywriter of the Year” by the Chicago Copywriters Association.
-In 1963, he founded the direct merchant company, Lands’ End.
-Mr. Comer served as President and CEO until 1991 and then Chairman of the Board until 2002.
-Under his leadership, Lands’ End was recognized as one of the “100 Best Companies To Work For In America” in 1993, from 1998 to 2000, and 2002.
+In 1963, he founded the direct merchant company Lands’ End.
+Mr. Comer served as President and CEO of Lands' End until 1991 and then as Chairman of the Board until 2002.
+Under his leadership, Lands’ End was recognized as one of the “100 Best Companies To Work For In America” in 1993, from 1998 to 2000 and in 2002.
 In 2002, Mr. Comer sold Lands’ End and turned his full attention to philanthropy.

 Growing up on the South Side of Chicago

 When I was 7 years old, my mother had friends who owned a house at the edge of Lake Michigan, at the end of 72nd Street, on the South Side of Chicago.
 Behind the house was a strip of sand beach where we had permission to swim.
 It became a family destination on hot summer days.
 Bordering the north side of this little beach, extending boldly out into Lake Michigan, much further than we could swim, was a wood-piling seawall.
 On top of the seawall, rows of hedges and trees effectively shielded the members of the South Shore Country Club from the prying eyes of the outside world.